R3tr0bs/root-me-cracking-APK-Introduction/README.md

 ## Step 1: Reconnaissance

 Like any good hacker (or chef), the first step is to taste the dish.
 So, I opened the app on my phone.
-It immediately asked for a password.
+It asked for a password.
 If you get it wrong, it says:
 **"Try Again ;)"**
 Classic.
 Now we know what we’re hunting for!